Birla College of Arts, Science & Commerce: Academics

 The college conducts BA, BCom, B Lib and MBA programme of Yashwantrao Chavan Maharashtra Open University, Nashik through contact sessions.
 YCMO University has established the Virtual Learning Centre at Birla College which enables the students to receive lectures through EDUSAT (satellite).
 The college is also a Centre of Institute of Distance Education of the University of Mumbai.

+Birla College also offers Junior college education 11th(FYJC), 12th(SYJC) for Science, Commerce & Arts.